checkeverything.ch

 Key points:

-• The limit is a safety threshold, not a neutral value.
-If a sample exceeds it, the utility must act (source change, activated carbon filtration, blending).
+• A limit is a safety threshold, not a neutral value.
+If a sample exceeds it, the utility must act (source change, activated-carbon filtration, blending).

-• In the vast majority of Swiss networks, PFAS in tap water remain well below this limit.
-Punctual exceedances have been reported in regions with industrial or AFFF legacy contamination.
+• In the large majority of Swiss networks, PFAS in tap water stay well below the limits.
+Point exceedances have been reported in regions with industrial or AFFF legacy contamination.

-• Current values for your municipality can be requested from your water utility or cantonal lab.
+• Current values for your municipality can be requested from your water utility or cantonal laboratory.

 For food, the Foodstuffs Act (LMG) and the FDHA Contaminants Ordinance apply.
-The European Food Safety Authority (EFSA) set a tolerable weekly intake (TWI) of 4.4 ng/kg body weight per week in 2020 for the sum PFOA + PFOS + PFNA + PFHxS.
+In 2020 the European Food Safety Authority (EFSA) set a tolerable weekly intake (TWI) of 4.4 ng/kg body weight per week for the sum of PFOA, PFOS, PFNA and PFHxS.
 Swiss authorities use this as their reference.

 Main intake sources per EFSA assessments:

-• Fish (especially freshwater fish from impacted catchments)
+• Fish (especially freshwater fish from affected catchments)

 • Eggs and meat